rendon/blog/views/aho-corasick/source.md

 2016-02-18 2024-05-07 #algorithms #data-structures #post

 ## Introduction
-<p>The best way to explain this topic is with a problem:</p>
+The best way to explain this topic is with a problem:

 <blockquote>You are given a text T (1 <= |T| <= 1,000,000) and n (1 <= n <= 1000) patterns, each pattern P<sub>i</sub> has at least 1 and at most 500 characters.
 Find how many times each pattern occurs in T.</blockquote>

-<p>Although we can find the number of occurrences of a pattern in linear time (for example, using the <a href="/z-algorithm" target="_blank">Z Algorithm</a>) , there are many patterns and so this approach will not be fast enough to finish in a reasonably amount of time.</p>
+Although we can find the number of occurrences of a pattern in linear time (for example, using the [Z Algorithm](/z-algorithm)) , there are many patterns and so this approach will not be fast enough to finish in a reasonably amount of time.

-<p>In short and as you probably have already guessed, there exist a more efficient solution to this problem than our first attempt, the string matching algorithm invented by Alfred V. Aho and Margaret J. Corasick.
-I will not try to explain the algorithm because the authors explain it very well in their paper, I'm only going to provide you with an implementation and some practice problems.</p>
+In short and as you probably have already guessed, there exist a more efficient solution to this problem than our first attempt, the string matching algorithm invented by Alfred V. Aho and Margaret J. Corasick.
+I will not try to explain the algorithm because the authors explain it very well in their paper, I'm only going to provide you with an implementation and some practice problems.

-<p>This is the paper [Efficient String Matching: An Aid to Bibliographic Search](/aho-corasick/AhoCorasick.pdf)</p>
+This is the paper [Efficient String Matching: An Aid to Bibliographic Search](/aho-corasick/AhoCorasick.pdf)

-<p>Usually these papers are very complex and hard to understand without enough background, but to my surprise, this one is well explained and easy to understand.</p>
+Usually these papers are very complex and hard to understand without enough background, but to my surprise, this one is well explained and easy to understand.

 ## Aho-Corasick implementation in C++